-(a) The Management assessed that the fair values of cash and cash equivalents, other financial assets, trade payables and other financial liabilities approximate their carrying amounts largely due to the short term maturities of these instruments.
+- (a) The Management assessed that the fair values of cash and cash equivalents, other financial assets, trade payables and other financial liabilities approximate their carrying amounts largely due to the short term maturities of these instruments. - (b) The carrying value of company's interest bearing borrowings are reasonable approximations of fair values as the borrowing carry floating interest rate.
+The following method and assumption were used to estimate the fair values: - i) Investments in units of Mutual Funds which are not traded in active market is determined using closing NAV.